jigs1996/v7-docs/content/guides/basics/controllers.md

 A typical controller represents a resource (like Users, Posts, or Comments) and defines actions for creating, reading, updating, and deleting that resource.
 Controllers keep your routes file clean and readable, enable dependency injection for services and other dependencies, and follow RESTful conventions for resource-based CRUD operations.

-Without controllers, your routes file becomes cluttered with inline handlers:
+Without controllers, your routes file becomes cluttered with inline handlers.

 ```ts title="start/routes.ts"
 import router from '@adonisjs/core/services/router'